orikad/Hebrew-RTL-support-for-OS-X/README.md

 Works with text boxes, like the one in Messages.app, search boxes, etc.

 ###How to install:
-1. Install a SIMBLE implementation (preferably EasySIMBL)
+1. Install a SIMBLE implementation (preferably [EasySIMBL](https://github.com/norio-nomura/EasySIMBL))
 2. Download the plugin bundle
-3. Drag into EasySIMBL (make sure 'Use SIMBL' is checked).
+3. Drag into [EasySIMBL](https://github.com/norio-nomura/EasySIMBL) (make sure 'Use SIMBL' is checked).

 ###How to uninstall:
-1. Right click on “Hebrew RTL support” in EasySIMBl
+1. Right click on “Hebrew RTL support” in EasySIMBL
 2. Click Uninstall “Hebrew RTL support”